Kethureddipatti: Registrar Office

-Nearby sub-registrer office is located at Kadathur.
+Nearby sub-registrar office is located at Kadathur.

 Post office

 Kethureddipatti has one Sub-Post office which has a branch office at Buddireddipatti.

 Common Service Center (CSC)

 It has two common service centers (CSC) at kethureddipatti.
 Nearby CSC Center is located at Talanatham.

 Police service

 Kethureddipatti comes under the Kadathur C-3 Police Station Circle.
-The another nearby Police Station is C-6 Police Station, Nadur, Bommidi.
+Another nearby Police Station is C-6 Police Station, Nadur, Bommidi.